 As the care provider, it rests on your shoulders to set the mood for you and your client.
 All your clients, including those with mild dementia can benefit from these exercises helping to stimulate the mind and muscles.

-Here at Endeavor Home Care in the Phoenix area, we provide professional, friendly caregivers that can bring a smile to your loved one’s face.
+Endeavor In-Home Care provides professional, friendly caregivers that can bring a smile to your loved one’s face.
 Contact us to learn more about finding an in-home caregiver in Scottsdale, AZ and the surrounding areas.